ethitter/Automatically-Paginate-Posts/readme.txt

 = What filters does this plugin include? =
 * `autopaging_post_types` - modify the post types supported by this plugin.
 Will override the values set under Settings > Reading.
 * `autopaging_num_pages_default` - modify the default number of pages over which a post is displayed.
 Will override the value set under Settings > Reading.
-* `autopaging_max_num_pages` - override the maximum number of pages available in the settings page dropdown.
+* `autopaging_max_num_pages` - override the maximum number of pages available in the settings page dropdown when the paging type is "pages".
+* `autopaging_max_num_words` - override the minimum number of words allowed per page page when the paging type is "words".
 * `autopaging_num_pages` - change the number of pages content is displayed on at runtime.
 Filter provides access to the full post object in addition to the number of pages.
+* `autopaging_num_words` - change the number of words displayed per page at runtime.
+Filter provides access to the full post object in addition to the number of words.

 == Changelog ==